 - This chart shows the total number of claims for damages made by reporting quarter.
 It includes non-minor claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent, as well as claims with an undetermined WPI - The number of claims for damages continued to trend up till 2021Q2.
-However, the number of claims lodged for damages in 2021Q3 reporting quarter sits lower at 728 claims.
-This may be attributed to the most recent lockdown due to the spread of the Delta strain - Overall, however, the number of claims for damages shows an upward trend, and the number of claims reported should continue to increase for the next three years before stabilising, as more claims continue to pass the 20 month key legislative milestone - The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages - Once the number of claims for damages made stabilises, approximately 800 to 1,000 claims are expected to be reported per quarter
+However, the number of claims lodged for damages in reporting quarters 2021Q3 and 2021Q4 sit lower at 728 and 721 claims respectively.
+This may be attributed to the most recent COVID-19 lockdown - Overall, however, the number of claims for damages shows an upward trend, and the number of claims reported should continue to increase before stabilising, as more claims continue to pass the 20 month key legislative milestone - The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages - Once the number of claims for damages stabilises, approximately 800 to 1,000 claims are expected to be reported per quarter - Currently, the assumed proportion of non-minor claims that will lodge for damages remain unchanged from the last valuation.
+This assumption may be revised in the December 2021 valuation and will be documented in the December 2021 valuation pack and March 2022 quarterly actuarial pack.